KrystianPlackowski/Pizza-order-website/README.md

 ## Database

 The database diagram is shown below.
 All menu data is stored in 4 tables, connected with foreignkeys.
-The arrowhead points to a table which posses foreignkey to a table pointed by arrow start.
+The arrowhead points to a table which posses foreignkey of a table at the arrow start.
+3 parallel arrows mean 'many to many relation'.

 - `ItemKind` table consists of all possible dish **kinds**.